fabianaba/Insurance_Cross_Sell/README.md

 # Insurance All - Cross Sell
-[Classification Techniques][Ranking System] Prediction of most probable customers to purchase a _vehicle insurance_.
+[Classification Techniques][Ranking System] Prediction of most probable current customers to purchase a new product, _vehicle insurance_.

 <i>This is an ongoing project.</i>